 6. Limit the Rental Use of Your Home

-Let us assume that you are not able to sell your home within your desired time frame, so you decide to rent it.
+Let us assume that you aren’t able to sell your home within your desired time frame, so you decide to rent it.
 Renting it may result in a paper loss you can claim to reduce your income at tax time.
 Such a loss is usually the result of allowed depreciation of the property.
 However, two things may temper your enthusiasm.

-First, since you are renting your home, it is no longer your primary residence, so you are chipping away at the ownership and use tests that would allow you to exclude the capital gain when you sell.
+First, since you’re renting your home, it is no longer your primary residence, so you are chipping away at the ownership and use tests that would allow you to exclude the capital gain when you sell.
 Consider renting for only two to three years, if you have lived in it for five years, in order to meet the tests to exclude capital gains when you sell.
 Remember that to get the exclusion, you must have lived in the home as your primary residence for two years within the five years immediately preceding the date of sale.

 Second, since you rented the home, you must recapture the depreciation.
 That recaptured depreciation can be taxed a couple of different ways.
 See IRS Publication 544, “Sales and Other Disposition of Assets,” for a (ponderous) discussion of whether the recaptured depreciation results in capital or ordinary gain.

 In the final analysis, you might save more money by avoiding renting your home at all.
-You don’t have to contend with more complicated tax preparation (and possibly hiring a professional to do your taxes or using the TurboTax Live feature to speak with a real CPA if you prefer to do your own taxes); you avoid a reduction in your basis due to depreciation; and you avoid the complexity of recaptured depreciation (with that recaptured depreciation, you may, when all is said and done, have lost money on the rental adventure).
+You don’t have to contend with more complicated tax preparation, you avoid a reduction in your basis due to depreciation, and you avoid the complexity of recaptured depreciation.
+With that recaptured depreciation, you may have lost money on the rental adventure when all is said and done.

 7. Keep Records of Home Improvements